Development assistance in Afghanistan

 Further information on programs addressing economic recovery in Afghanistan.

-A summary of results achieved in Afghanistan can be found at [insert link to factsheet].
+A summary of results achieved in Afghanistan can be found at Afghanistan Development Cooperation Factsheet [PDF].

 Australia’s development efforts are set out in Partnerships for Recovery: Australia’s COVID-19 Development Response.